hfaulk/union_shop/hero_carousel_prompt.md

 - Step 3 — PageView slides: [x]
 - Step 4 — Indicators: [x]
 - Step 5 — Arrows: [x]
-- Step 6 — Autoplay: [ ]
+- Step 6 — Autoplay: [x] (autoplay + pause/resume implemented in widget)
 - Step 7 — Data externalization: [ ]
 - Step 8 — Integrate into `lib/main.dart`: [x]
-- Step 9 — Accessibility & tests: [ ]
+- Step 9 — Accessibility & tests: [x] (widget tests added; semantics/labels pending)
 - Step 10 — Polish & docs: [ ]

 Next recommended tiny step
-- Implement autoplay with pause-on-interaction (small change, ~12-18 lines).
-This will advance pages on a timer and stop when the user interacts (swipe, arrow, or dot).
-After that's working, proceed to keyboard/semantics and then tests.
+- Add semantic labels (`Semantics` / `semanticLabel`) to images and CTA buttons and ensure indicators are accessible (small change, ~10-15 lines).
+- Optionally: make the autoplay interval configurable via the `HeroCarousel` constructor (small change, ~8-12 lines).

 Notes and Edge Cases
 - If the current hero is implemented in a single giant widget, prefer wrapping it and toggling display to avoid breaking unrelated code.
 But the final plan expects replacing it by a widget import and a single-line swap.